Breast Lift (Mastopexy) in Boston

 Wise pattern Breast Lift, also known as “Anchor” or “inverted T” pattern Mastopexy, places the limited scar at the edge of the areola and the short vertical scar on the underside of the breast as well as a scar along the inframammary fold

-Augmentation and Breast Lift, also known as Mastopexy Augmentation, can use any of the patterns of breast lift described above and through this approach a breast implant can be placed or a natural breast augmentation can be performed with fat transfer
+Augmentation and Breast Lift, also known as Mastopexy Augmentation, can use any of the patterns of Breast Lift described above and through this approach a breast implant can be placed or a natural breast augmentation can be performed with fat transfer

 WHAT IS BREAST PTOSIS?